11 Best Business Bank Accounts for LLC in 2025

 American Express Business Checking – Best for Membership Rewards

 American Express Business Checking follows a newer trend in business banking, offering more fee-free services and not requiring a minimum balance for its basic business checking account.
 You can also charge unlimited transactions through their payment services.
-If you’re looking for Kabbage business checking, you’d be surprised to know that Kabbage was acquired by American Express.
+If you’re looking for Kabbage business checking, you’d be surprised to know that American Express acquired Kabbage.

 American Express Business Checking is a great option for business owners who want to get a line of credit and a bank account.
-It offers easy loan approval for small businesses for lines of credit of up to $250,000 with Kabbage Funding by American Express.
+It offers easy loan approval for small businesses for Lines of Credit of up to $250,000 with Kabbage Funding by American Express.
 Read our full Kabbage Funding review to find more.
-Don’t forget also our other reviews of other business bank accounts like NBKC Bank Account Review and SoFI Review.
+Remember our other business bank account reviews, such as the nbkc Bank Account Review and SoFI Review.

 Fees

 American Express Business Checking has no monthly fees.
 There’s no minimum opening deposit requirement and no online transaction fees either.
-You can use all MoneyPass ATMs for free, however, using an out-of-network ATM will cost you around $3 per transaction.
-Cash deposits aren’t supported by American Express.
+You can use all MoneyPass ATMs for free.
+However, using an out-of-network ATM will cost you around $3 per transaction.
+American Express doesn’t support cash deposits.

 Interest Rates